-These guidelines highlight some of the typical carpentry and joinery features in traditional Queensland houses spanning the late 19th century to the interwar years of the 20th century.
+These guidelines highlight typical carpentry and joinery features in traditional Queensland houses spanning from the late 19th Century to the interwar years of the 20th Century.

 First inspect your house for clues about what used to be there.
 If you can find evidence of original features, it may make it easier to select or design new items.

 Retain and repair carpentry and joinery as much as possible, rather than removing or replacing it.
 The basis of this approach is to value the original components of the house, much as an antique piece of furniture is valued because it is unique and intact.